Prohibited Harassment and Title IX Policy #121

 UNCSA's ability to keep a complaint and investigation anonymous and confidential is limited by law.
 If a person complaining of a violation would like to remain confidential, s/he can speak to a designated Confidential Resource, who will only disclose confidential information if they have written permission, if there is a continuing threat of serious harm, or there is a legal obligation to do so.
 Confidential resources include the UNCSA Counseling Center and UNCSA Student Health Services.

-Individuals who have experienced sexual harassment, misconduct, or violence are strongly encouraged to contact the Title IX Coordinator, or any of the offices listed above.
+Individuals who have experienced sexual harassment, misconduct, or violence are strongly encouraged to contact the Chief Compliance Officer and Director of Title IX, or any of the offices listed above.
 In addition, you may contact UNCSA Student Health Services, UNCSA Counseling Center and UNCSA Campus Police for additional assistance and support.
 These campus units can address issues relating to Title IX, including assisting victims of sexual violence.

 UNCSA maintains a website with resources for Title IX issues.